 There is no telling how many different kinds of slaw there are in the world but I have posted a few on Southern Plate over the years: coleslaw, my burger slaw recipe, Asian slaw, and mustard slaw.
-But today, in order for you to be able to make the BBQ sandwiches like I posted about yesterday, I’m bringing you the recipe for vinegar slaw, which is commonly served on top of pulled pork sandwiches in my neck of the woods.
+But today, in order for you to be able to make the pulled BBQ chicken burgers I posted yesterday, I’m bringing you the recipe for vinegar-based coleslaw.
+It’s commonly served on top of a pulled pork sandwich in my neck of the woods.
 It’s with a twist, as it doesn’t use like .

 This recipe is easy as pie but I’m gonna make it a little bit easier for ya.
 The original recipe is done in proportions but I’m giving you exact measurements in case you’ve never made it before, then you can work with proportions later once you get more comfortable with it.